 4. Based on the target DNAI if the SMF determines the L-PSA needs to be relocated the SMF selects a local PSA2 and establishes an N4 session.
 The SMF sends new N6 traffic routing information to the local PSA2.
 Based on the indication in step 3, the SMF also indicates local PSA2 to buffer the uplink data.

-5. The SMF sends N4 Session Modification to old ULCL 1 to allocate resource for forwarding tunnel.
+5. The SMF sends N4 Session Modification to old ULCL/BP 1 to allocate resource for forwarding tunnel.

-6. Based on the target DNAI if the SMF determines the ULCL needs to be relocated the SMF selects a new ULCL/BP 2 and establishes an N4 session.
-The SMF establishes data forwarding tunnel from new ULCL/BP 2 to old ULCL/BP 1 as described in TS 23.502 [3] clause 4.3.5.7 .
+6. Based on the target DNAI if the SMF determines the ULCL/BP needs to be relocated the SMF selects a new ULCL/BP 2 and establishes an N4 session.
+The SMF establishes data forwarding tunnel from new ULCL/BP 2 to old ULCL/BP 1.
 The SMF sends the new traffic steering rules to the new ULCL/BP 2.
-Depending on the information in Step 3, the uplink data using the old EAS IP address or old UE IPv6 prefix (BP) can be steered to the ULCL/BP 1 via forwarding tunnel.
-The uplink data with new EAS IP address is forwarded to PSA2.
+Depending on the information in Step 3, the uplink data using the old EAS IP address (in the case of ULCL) or old UE IPv6 prefix (in the case of BP) can be steered to the ULCL/BP 1 via forwarding tunnel.
+The uplink data with new EAS IP address (in the case of ULCL) or new UE IPv6 prefix (in the case of BP) is forwarded to PSA2.

+In the case of BP, the SMF may send a new UE IPv6 prefix and the new routing rules to the UE as described in TS 23.502 [3] clause 4.3.5.7.

-7. The SMF sends N2 PDU session modification to RAN to so uplink packets can be sent to new ULCL2.
+7. The SMF sends N2 PDU session modification to RAN to so uplink packets can be sent to new ULCL/BP 2.

 8. The UE sends uplink data to RAN node and then towards the new ULCL/BP 2.
-The UE still use the old EAS IP address so all uplink data is routed to old ULCL/BP 1 via the forwarding tunnel.
-The old UPLC/BP 1 forwards the uplink data to PSA1 and then forwards to old EAS.
+The UE still use the old EAS IP address or old UE IPv6 prefix so all uplink data is routed to old ULCL/BP 1 via the forwarding tunnel.
+The old ULCL/BP 1 forwards the uplink data to PSA1 and then forwards to old EAS.

 9. The SMF sends late notification to the AF to indicate the successful user plane relocation.
 This message may be sent via NEF.